 Unlike some cities, Cocoa isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Cocoa are a mix of both white- and blue-collar jobs.
-Overall, Cocoa is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Cocoa who work in office and administrative support (13.85%), sales jobs (10.44%), and management occupations (8.85%).
+Overall, Cocoa is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Cocoa who work in office and administrative support (11.49%), management occupations (10.50%), and sales jobs (10.03%).

-One of the nice things about Cocoa is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Cocoa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Cocoa in 2018 was $23,216, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $92,864 for a family of four.
+The per capita income in Cocoa in 2018 was $26,831, which is middle income relative to Florida and the nation.
+This equates to an annual income of $107,324 for a family of four.
 However, Cocoa contains both very wealthy and poor people as well.

 Cocoa is an extremely ethnically-diverse city.
 The people who call Cocoa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cocoa residents report their race to be White, followed by Black or African-American.
 Cocoa also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.07% of the city’s residents.
-Important ancestries of people in Cocoa include Irish, German, English, Italian, and Scottish.
+People of Hispanic or Latino origin account for 13.36% of the city’s residents.
+Important ancestries of people in Cocoa include Irish, English, German, Italian, and European.

 The most common language spoken in Cocoa is English.
 Other important languages spoken here include Spanish and Polish.